tomayac/local-reverse-geocoder/README.md

 ### Downloading specific sets of countries

-To reduce the time taken to initialize the data, you can manually configure it to only download a specific set of countries from Geonames.
-Do note that when you add a country code into the array, it will disable the geocoder from downloading all ~2GB(!) worth of data and only load the specified countries' data.
+To reduce the time taken to initialize the data, you can manually configure it to only download a specific set of countries from GeoNames.
+Do note that when you add a country code into the array, it will disable the geocoder from downloading all ~2.29GB(!) worth of data and only load the specified countries' data.
 If you want to re-enable the geocoder to download all data, the countries array needs to be empty.